The Summer Olympics are just around the corner and in 2016 they are being held in Rio de Janeiro, Brazil which is known for its fun party atmosphere.

 Rio Olympic Party Cocktail Accessories

-Rio Party Fruit Straws – how cool are these pretty straws?
-These brightly coloured tropical straws are decorated with brightly coloured decorative tissue fruit and come in s selection of 5 different fruit designs.
+Rio party fruit straws – how cool are these pretty straws?
+These brightly coloured tropical straws are decorated with brightly coloured decorative tissue fruit and come in a selection of 5 different fruit designs.
 Perfect for a summer cocktails at your Rio Olympic party.